 These woody-stemmed large shrubs / small trees were so thick one could not walk more than a few feet.
 Now, most of the aforementioned area is clear.
-Removal of the honeysuckle has revealed to poor health of many of the ash trees on site.
-These trees are diseased and have been ravaged by the emerald ash borer, an invasive beetle.
-These diseased trees will, unfortunately, need to come down.
+Removal of the honeysuckle has revealed the poor health of many of the ash trees on site, which have been ravaged by ash yellows syndrome and the emerald ash borer (an invasive beetle).
+These diseased trees will, unfortunately, need to be brought down.

-If you are willing to help with moving cut brush, logs or if you have experience with a chainsaw – please contact Dave Freschi.
+If you are willing to help with moving cut brush and logs, or if you have experience with a chainsaw, please contact Dave Freschi.
 We look forward to continuing to progress this exciting project.
-Thanks for your support.
+Thanks for your support!